Q. What does it mean to be R2 certified?

 A. There are lots of certifications, but what’s important about this one is that it requires the recycler to make sure that all of their down stream suppliers are also certified.
 Recyclers have an obligation to make sure that what they’re recycling ends up being used and disposed of in environmentally friendly ways, and without this certification it’s possible for a recycler to simply send everything to a landfill — something this certifications guarantees is not happening when you’re recycling with Environmental Integrity.

-A. R2/RIOS certified companies follow a hierarchy of dealing with recyclables.
+A. Certified companies follow a hierarchy of dealing with recyclables.
 First, they must try to reuse an item, if it can be repaired and made useful.
 Secondly, if the item isn’t usable, they must recycle it my breaking it down into usable parts and raw materials.
 Finally, once all options have been exhausted, whatever’s left must be disposed of in environmentally friendly ways.

 Q. What is an MBE?

 A. Minority Business Enterprises are certified by state run governmental agencies as businesses with minority ownership.
 Supporting MBE means you’re supporting people who have traditionally been socially and economically disadvantaged.
 Being recognized as an MBE means gaining community and fiscal support for being a minority run company.

 A. Like all recycling, electronic recycling conserves natural resources.
 Valuable and useful materials are reused rather than being thrown away.
 Old electronics can also help support schools, non-profits, and low-income individuals by providing them with used but functioning electronics.
 Recycling also helps support local economy and businesses.
 Perhaps most importantly, it prevents dangerous chemicals like mercury from entering the environment through landfills and makes sure they are safely disposed of.